Everything You Need To Know About NYC Buyer Closing Costs

 What Are Buyer Closing Costs?

 Buyer closing costs are everything that gets tacked on after you agree on a price with the seller.
-It includes taxes, fees and services charged by the government, bank, management company, insurers and your attorney - everybody gets a piece!
+It includes taxes, fees and services charged by the government, bank, management company, building, insurers and your attorney, among others - everybody gets a piece!

-It’s also important to realize that most buyer closing costs are cash costs.
-In other words, you won’t be able to roll them into the mortgage.
-This can significantly increase the amount of cash you need to bring to the table.
-Buyer closing costs of “just” 2% of the purchase price would still require a typical buyer with financing to bring 10% more cash to the closing table.
+It’s important to realize that most buyer closing costs are cash costs.
+You won’t be able to roll them into your mortgage.
+This can significantly increase the amount of cash that you need to bring to the table.

 While we recommend all buyers read this post first, you can jump straight to estimating your closing costs using Yoreevo’s closing cost calculator.